ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/index.md

 ### Derived

-Some data can be calculated are accessible at `edit.data.derived`.
+Some data can be calculated are accessible at `pyearthtools.data.derived`.

 - Insolation